erumd/Bootstrap-Portfolio/Misc/02-Homework/README.md

 Your updated portfolio should:

-1. Display your full name, email, and phone number
+1. ✅Display your full name, email, and phone number

-2. Have links to your GitHub profile and LinkedIn profile
+2. ✅Have links to your GitHub profile and LinkedIn profile

-3. Have a link to a downloadable PDF of your resume
+3.✅ Have a link to a downloadable PDF of your resume

-4. Display at least 2 examples of student work from either deployed projects or homeworks.
+4. ✅Display at least 2 examples of student work from either deployed projects or homeworks.
 For each project, make sure you have the following:

     * Project title

-    * Link to the deployed version
+    * ✅Link to the deployed version

-    * Link to the GitHub repository
+    * ✅Link to the GitHub repository

-    * Screenshot of the deployed application
+    * ✅Screenshot of the deployed application

 5. Have a polished, mobile-responsive user interface.